Keri Thomas, MPPA '06 (Public Policy & Administration)

 The Sacramento native intended to play a hands-on role in the health care field.
 She graduated from Oregon State with an exercise and sports science undergraduate degree with plans to go into physical therapy, but she aspired to make a broader impact on the community through public policy and leadership.

-“Health care is very personable and it’s a time when people are very vulnerable,” Thomas says.
+“Health care is very personal and it’s a time when people are very vulnerable,” Thomas says.
 “I knew I wanted to be in health care.
 We have a great opportunity, especially in California, to make the system better and to be a part of finding solutions to expand access and make it more user-friendly is just exciting and fun.”

 Thomas started as Sutter’s community benefits coordinator and decided to pursue a master’s degree in public policy and administration at Sac State, graduating in 2006.
 Her father, former Sacramento city manager Bob Thomas ’71, MS 78 (Recreation Administration), earned his master’s at Sac State before working in local government for many years.